JustKiddieng/Public-Codes-Python/README.md

-# Repository of my Python code to help people in their life.
-The journey begins.
+# Repository of my Python code to help people.